miaelenna/miaelenna/README.md

 - ⚡ Fun fact: ...
 -->

-Hello 👋 I am currently a rising junior at the University of Maryland persuing a major in computer science and minor in creative writing.
+Hello!
+I'm a Software Engineer based in Arlington, VA, passionate about building products that solve real problems.

-📫 email: mweckel@terpmail.umd.edu
+I'm currently a Software Engineer I at CoStar Group, where I build backend systems and APIs for large-scale enterprise applications.
+Outside of work, you can find me coaching at Solidcore, working out, and exploring new cafes and restarants!

-(She/Her)
+📫 email: mia3weckel@gmail.com